Receiptful/receiptful-api-docs/source/includes/_authentication.md

 |**redirect_uri:**     |**string** |
 |                      |The Partner App's redirect URI.
 It must be the exact same value as used to generate the `code`.|

-If the App is successfully authenticated, the `redirect_uri` matches the App and the `code` is valid, Conversio will return a new `access_token` in JSON:
+If the App is successfully authenticated, the `redirect_uri` matches the App and the `code` is valid, CM Commerce will return a new `access_token` in JSON:

 |Parameter             |Details|
 |---------------------:|-----------|